appsmithorg/appsmith-docs/website/docs/workflows/reference/workflow-triggers.md

 ## Webhook trigger

-A webhook trigger allows external services to start a workflow by sending an HTTP request to a specific URL.
+A webhook trigger allows external services to start a workflow by sending a POST request to a specific URL.
 This trigger is useful for integrating with applications and services that can send HTTP requests when certain events occur.
 For example, you can set up a webhook trigger to automatically start a workflow whenever a user signs up on your website, allowing you to send a welcome email or update a database in real time.

 ### Enable webhook trigger